TheRipperJhon/BoopSuite/README.md

 Changelog located in CHANGELOG file.

-Furthermore I can take requests and build them out as I want to continue developing this.
 Hopefully others find it useful.
+If you do please email me and let me know I would love to hear about it.

 ## What else is coming?